 Instructions

-- Transfer the potatoes to your air fryer – make sure to preheat it to 400°F (204°C) first.
+- Transfer the seasoned potatoes to your air fryer that’s preheated to 400°F (204°C).
 Spread them out in a single layer for even cooking.
-Air fry for about 18-22 minutes.
-Carefully shake the basket halfway through.
+Air fry for about 18 to 22 minutes.
+Carefully shake/toss halfway through for even cooking.
+Cooking time may vary depending on your air fryer and the size of your potato pieces.

-- Top with fresh parsley or cilantro if you want.
-Serve and enjoy!
+- Top with fresh chopped parsley or cilantro if you like, and enjoy!
+If you try this recipe, I’d love for you to leave a rating and review.

 Comments